harness/developer-hub/docs/cloud-development-environment/manage-gitspaces/create-gitspaces.md

 ### Pre-Requisite: Install VS Code Desktop Extension

-1. You can install and configure the Gitspaces VS Code extension to use it on your VS Code Desktop App.
+1. You can install and configure the **Gitspaces VS Code extension** to use it on your VS Code Desktop App.

-2. Install the Gitspaces VS Code Extension on from VS COde Extensions Marketplace.
-Click on Settings and Go to the Extension settings and add the host URL as `https://app.harness.io/`
+2. Install the Gitspaces VS Code Extension on from VS Code Extensions Marketplace.
+Click on **Settings** and Go to the **Extension settings** and add the host URL as `https://app.harness.io/`

 ![](./static/settings-vs-code-extension.png)

-3. The extension will appear on the left nav of your screen, click on it and proceed to Sign-in. **Make sure you have already signed-in to Harness Platform in your browser before starting this step.**
+3. The extension will appear on the left nav of your screen, **click** on it and proceed to Sign-in. **Make sure you have already signed-in to Harness Platform in your browser before starting this step.**

 4. Any Gitspace you create with VS Code Desktop as the IDE will now open in your desktop application.
 You can also view a list of Gitspaces in the left navbar and switch between them as needed.